Virginia Military Institute: Early history

-Founding of the Virginia Military Institute Museum
+Founding of the VMI Museum

-In a letter dated February 27, 1845, addressed to William S. Beale, VMI Class of 1843, Superintendent Francis H. Smith solicited items to create an Institute museum to inspire and educate cadets.
+In a letter dated February 27, 1845, addressed to William S. Beale, VMI Class of 1843, Superintendent Smith solicited items to create an Institute museum to inspire and educate cadets.
 Superintendent Smith accepted a donation of a Revolutionary War musket in 1856, thus establishing the first public museum in the Commonwealth of Virginia.
-On June 12, 1864, the museum was destroyed by General David Hunter, but reopened in 1870.
 For the first 75 years the museum was a "special collection" administered by the VMI library, a common model still in use by many colleges and universities.

 In the early 20th century, the collection was organized as a public resource and took the form of a modern museum.
-In 1970 the VMI Museum was recognized as its own department, and was professionally accredited by the American Alliance of Museums.
+In 1970, the museum was recognized as its own department, and was professionally accredited by the American Alliance of Museums.
 Today the VMI Museum System consists of the VMI Museum on the VMI Post, the Virginia Museum of the Civil War located at the 300-acre New Market Battlefield State Historical Park; and the Jackson House, interpreting the life of VMI Professor Thomas J. (later "Stonewall") Jackson and his household on the eve of Civil War.

 Civil War period

 VMI cadets and alumni played instrumental roles in the American Civil War.
 On 14 occasions, the Confederacy called cadets into active military engagements.
 VMI authorized battle streamers for each one of these engagements but chose to carry only one: the battle streamer for New Market.
-Many VMI Cadets were ordered to Camp Lee, at Richmond, to train recruits under General Stonewall Jackson.
-VMI alumni were regarded among the best officers of the South and several distinguished themselves in the Union forces as well.
+Many VMI Cadets were ordered to Camp Lee, at Richmond, to train recruits under Stonewall Jackson.

+During the war, approximately 1,800 VMI alumni served the South (including 19 in the U.S. Army), with about 250 of them killed in action.
+VMI alumni were regarded among the best officers, and several distinguished themselves in the Union forces as well.
 Fifteen graduates rose to the rank of general in the Confederate Army, and one rose to this rank in the Union Army.
 Just before his famous flank attack at the Battle of Chancellorsville, Jackson looked at his division and brigade commanders, noted the high number of VMI graduates and said, "The Institute will be heard from today."
-Three of Jackson's four division commanders at Chancellorsville, Generals James Lane, Robert Rodes, and Raleigh Colston, were VMI graduates as were more than twenty of his brigadiers and colonels.
+Two of Jackson's four division commanders at Chancellorsville, Generals Robert Rodes and Raleigh Colston, were VMI graduates as were more than twenty of his brigadiers and colonels.